Project: Nokor Thom

 - STP: BEFEO VI: La Steles de Ta-Prohm, George Coedes

-- CJQ: BEFEO VI: On the Chinese and Arab Trade in the Twelve and Thirteen Centurie, by Chao-Ju-Kua, Translated by Friedrich Hirth and W.W.
+- CJQ: BEFEO VI: On the Chinese and Arab Trade in the Twelve and Thirteen Centuries, by Chao-Ju-Kua, Translated by Friedrich Hirth and W.W.
 Rockhill.

-- MISON: BEFEO IV: Notes D'epigraphie: Les Inscriptions de Mi-son, by M.L.
+- IM: BEFEO IV: Notes D'epigraphie: Les Inscriptions de Mi-son, by M.L.
 Finot

 - The Bharata Rashu

 According to Hindu folklore, Rashu was the ancestor of Rama.
-The association of Bharata with Rahu in the inscription of Banteay Chmar indicates that the Bharata family of the Hindu folklore was the same as the Indian Chola Dynasty.
-After joining Angkor, the Cholan consortium was desintegrating.
+The reference of the Bharata Rahu in the inscription of Banteay Chmar indicates that the Indian Manu Vaisvata ' s legacy of the Sangam era had emerged itself among the new Chola Dynasty.
+After joining Angkor, the Chola split itself into two antagoinist camps.
 Indications show that Suryavarman II, as a head of the Khmer Cakravatin Empire launched a campaign deep into the realm of the Rashu Clan trying to consolidate the Cholan legacy (The Construction of Angkor Wat: Maha Nokor: The Siam Kut).
+Nevertheless, the hard-core Cholan clan at Prey-Nokor still evaded the Angkorean control.

 - The Cham Invasion